The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

 TL;DR comparison

-What the Princeton Review Career Quiz actually is
+What the Princeton Review Career Quiz is

 The Princeton Review is a 45-year-old test-prep brand best known for SAT, ACT, and graduate-admissions tutoring.
 The career quiz is an auxiliary product.
 It sits at princetonreview.com/quiz/career-quiz and it exists because career exploration is adjacent to their core service, college and graduate-school matching.